Guide

 Let’s take a closer look:

 Private cloud services are dedicated to a single organization, providing more control over the infrastructure and data.
-Banks can choose to host this model on-premise or through a third-party provider.
+Banks can choose to host this model on-premises or through a third-party provider.

 Given that it uses dedicated resources, the private cloud offers greater control over security policies and compliance measures, can be customized to meet a bank’s unique requirements, and ensures consistent performance.
 Drawbacks to a private cloud environment can be the cost and scalability.
 The private cloud is best suited for core banking applications, critical workloads, and sensitive data that require stringent security and compliance controls.